LopezGroup-ICIQ/care/README.md

 ### Evaluation of intermediate and reaction properties

+The available energy evaluators are GAME-Net-UQ, OCP models, and MACE-MP potentials.

 ```bash
 eval_crn -h  # documentation
 eval_crn [-i INPUT] [-bp BP] [-o OUTPUT] [-ncpu NUM_CPU]
 ```

-This script requires an input toml file defining the surface of interest, property evaluators, and their settings.
+This script requires an input toml file defining the material/surface of interest, the model of choice and its settings.
 The output is a ``ReactionNetwork`` object stored as pickle file.
-You can find an example input file [here](./src/care/scripts/example_eval.toml).
+You can find examples of input files [here](./src/care/scripts/input_examples/eval_crn/).

 ### Microkinetic simulation